fastrgv/SliderPuzzles/README.md

 Move the pusher ( <> or @ ) with the arrow keys in order to push all the boxes ( [] or $ ) onto the goals ( :: or . ) in which case they look like ( {} or asterisk ).
 Various other functions available on the help screen.
 Includes a very large family of puzzle files.

-Three [external] sokoban solvers named iplr3r, ibox3r, & hbox4  are available.
+Three [external] sokoban solvers named iplr3r, ibox3r, & hbox5  are available.
 The command line is "solver-name puzzle-file-name level-number-to-solve".
 The solvers print solution-strings to the terminal screen.

 Be aware that sokoban puzzles are very much more difficult to solve than all the others, so many are not solvable by the embedded solvers, even without a time limit.

 There are many cases the first two solvers cannot handle, but they are pretty good at solving smaller puzzles, particularly the more dense ones.
-Hbox4 is the most capable.
+Hbox5 is the most capable.

 Three time-limited-to-10-second solvers are embedded into csok.
 At any time you may press the (=)-key to see if the solver #1 can help you.
 If so, you will be prompted to keep pressing that same key to proceed toward a solution.
 No prompt means either the present state is unsolvable, or merely that the embedded algorithm failed.
 Similarly, the (.)-key initiates solver #2; and the (,)-key initiates solver #3.
 These can give you a headstart toward a correct solution by limited use of this feature.
 Once you think you can solve it yourself, stop using the solver and proceed manually.
 This really helps when you cannot see what your next move should be.

 Note: all 3 solvers can fail if the puzzle is difficult or too large (256 or more valid puzzle positions).

+solver-key summary:

+	* (.)		initiate hbox5
+	* (,)		initiate ibox
+	* (=)		initiate iplr

-The default method used by embedded solver Hbox4 [ (.)-key ] can now be reset using a numeric (k)-key, where k is 0..5.
+The default method used by embedded solver Hbox5 [ (.)-key ] can now be reset using a numeric (k)-key, where k is 0..5.

-#### 6 method options for hbox4:
+#### 6 method options for hbox5:

 	* 0 "quickest"
 	* 1 more "efficient"